yuliakuzmina/rosstat_docx_parser/README.md

 # rosstat_docx_parser
-Parsing tables from docx files of Rosstat
+This parser works with tricky tables in docx documents from Russian Federal State Statistics Service.